johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 2
   final: true
   commentary: |
     This is a completely incoherent mess of a track.
-Partly as I can't speak Hungarian; mostly in the sense that it's shit.
+Partly as I can't speak Hungarian; mostly in the sense that it’s shit.

 - country: "Denmark"
   song: "Where I Am"